charles-m-doan/blank-node-project/README.md

 CTRL + C.
 ```

-## 9 Additional Notes
+## 9. Additional Notes

 The reason we use **"--save-dev"** is so that the packages are added to our package.json file as **"devDependencies".**

+#### Why?
-These packages aren't intended to be built in our production code.
-Why not?
-Jest is for testing production code, and parcel is for bundeling sever-side javascript (Node javascript) into client-side script.
-We don't want test code pushed with production code.
-Simiarly, we don't want to include parcel code in the final production code because it's really just a developer tool used to circumvent the fact that browsers don't support server-side features like "import" statements.
-Server-side javascript features are dependent on Node.
-Essentially we want to build our javascript using the nice organizational tools like imports that make object-oriented javascript programming much easier, but unfortunately browsers don't recognize these features.
+My understanding is that these packages aren't intended to be built in our production code.
+Jest is for testing production code, and Parcel is for bundeling sever-side javascript (Node) into client-side script.
+We don't want test code pushed with production code, and we don't want server-side code pushed in the final build for client-side.
+Parcel is really just a developer tool used to circumvent the fact that browsers don't support server-side features like "import" statements.
+Essentially we want to build our javascript using the nice Node.js tools that make object-oriented javascript much easier, but unfortunately browsers don't recognize these features.
 This is why we have two different scripts for parcel--"dev" and "build".
-When we want to ship a parcel project we use "build" to bundle everything together into the "dist" folder using only client-side javascript that browsers understand.
-(I think.
-I'm still not 100% sure about how to actually deploy a parcel build.)
+When we want to ship a parcel project we'll use "build" to bundle everything together into a format that browsers can understand.

 ## Helpful References